WICG/digital-credentials/explainer.md

 To balance this tension we propose an API with the following key properties:

 - By separating the act of requesting from the specific protocol, we can enable flexibility and adaptability in both the protocol and credential formats.
-This way, changes in browsers won't hinder progress or block new developments.
+This way, the pace of changes in browsers won't hinder progress or block new developments.
 - Require request transparency, enabling user-agent inspection for risk analysis
 - Assume response opacity (encrypted responses), enabling verifiers and holders to control where potentially sensitive PII is exposed
 - Prevent website from silently querying for the availability of digital credentials and communicating with wallet providers without explicit user consent